ROYAL MILITARY SCHOOL OF MUSIC

 The British Army's school of music is located at Kneller Hall, Twickenham and is recognised as the home of Army music since its foundation in 1857.

 The Initial Trade Training musicians course (Rendle VC Troop) provides training for all soldiers joining the Corps of Army Music and is undertaken after completion of their Initial Training.

 The length of the training varies according to the standard of musicianship on entry, running from 11 to 44 working weeks.
 It is designed to allow musicians to fulfil their potential by passing mandatory tests at the earliest possibility, before assignment to a band.

 Tuition for Rendle VC Troop is delivered by some of Britain's leading instrumental and academic professors, many of whom play in leading symphony orchestras or teach in the London music colleges.
 Through this tuition RMSM provides string contemporary links with the world of civilian professional music.

 Military training and supervision is provided by the best instructors and staff from within the Corps of Army Music and the wider Army.

-Free parking on site is available but barbeques, ball games and dogs are not allowed apart from Disability Assistance Dogs.
+- Barbecues, ball games and dogs are not allowed apart from Disability Assistance Dogs.